Tobacco Retail License (TRL) Ordinance

 - Tobacco Retailer Meeting: Wednesday, October 3, 2018 from 6-8 PM at the Lemon Grove Community Center (3146 School Lane)

-To ensure your tobacco retail establishment is in compliance, please review the tobacco educational resources that are accessible below.
+To ensure your tobacco retail establishment is in compliance, please review the educational resources accessible below.

 If you have questions regarding the TRL Ordinance, you can contact Christian Olivas, Management Analyst, at (619) 825-3813 or firstname.lastname@example.org.